nais/doc/docs/how-to-guides/dependabot-auto-merge.md

 This workflow will trigger when dependabot opens a pull request.
 All minor and patch-level changes are automatically merged.
 Major version bumps needs manual merging.
+Additionally, all GitHub Actions workflow version bumps will be merged automatically, even if they are major bumps.

 See also [Automating Dependabot with GitHub Actions][automating-dependabot].

 !!! note ".github/workflows/dependabot-auto-merge.yaml"